carlosperate/awesome-pyproject/README.md

 Intro still needed.
 The entries link directly to the discussion.

 - [flake8](https://gitlab.com/pycqa/flake8/issues/428) - A python tool that glues together pep8, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
+- [pytest](https://github.com/pytest-dev/pytest/issues/1556) - A testing framework that makes it easy to write small tests, yet scales to support complex functional testing.

 ## License